 CRA initiated bill - Supports

 House Bill 1076 by Rep Michaelson Jenet (D-Aurora) and Rep Larson (R–Littleton) makes changes to the Colorado Clean Indoor Air Act to ban vaping/e-cigarettes indoors where smoking is banned.
 Currently, you cannot smoke within 15 feet of the main entrance to a building.
 This bill would extend that to 25 feet.
 The bill makes no changes to patios.
-This bill passed out of the House Health & Insurance Committee and will now be heard by the entire House of Representatives.
+This bill passed out of the House of Representatives and will now be heard in the Senate.

 Local Minimum Wage